IPADS-DuVisor/DuVisor/README.md

     <img alt="Architecture of DuVisor." src="./figures/arch-isol-light.png 4x">
 </picture>

-All data interactions between the VM and the hypervisor are no longer intervened by the host kernel as in traditional virtualization.
-DuVisor can directly handle the traps from VMs in a more integrated way, which reduces complexity while boosting the performance.
+Unlike traditional virtualization, all data interactions between the VM and the hypervisor are no longer mediated by the host kernel.
+DuVisor can directly handle VM traps in a more integrated way, reducing complexity while boosting performance.

 DuVisor relies on a new hardware extension called DV-Ext to catch VM exits directly in user space.
-The hardware extension imports VM exits directly into the user state and provides virtualization-related registers to the user-level software to access VM states and control VM behaviors.
+This hardware extension imports VM exits directly into the user state, providing virtualization-related registers that user-level software can use to access VM states and control VM behaviors.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./figures/arch-plane-dark.png 4x">